FLinT3/SNParser/README.md

 ### 2. The main part

-Use SNParser.py script and ejoy.
+Use SNParser.py script and enjoy.

-*Note: on input this script take two files: SNP_identificators.txt and you 'raw' VCF snp_python.txt in __TXT__ format!*
+*Note: The input script accepts two files: SNP_identificators.txt and you 'raw' VCF snp_python.txt in __TXT__ format!*